sebastiandelbano/sebastiandelbano/README.md

 >    ($t_T=1/60^2$), then one $m/s^2$ becomes
 >    $t_L/t_T^2=(1/1000)/(1/3600)^2=12960$ $km/h^2$.
 >
->    I presume this can get very complicated by considering more complicated
+>    I presume this can get very complicated by considering general group
->    group actions (perhaps non-commutative) on infinite dimensional vector
+>    actions (perhaps non-commutative) on spaces of functions on space valued
+>    in representations of the group, leading to infinite dimensional
+>    representations, Hilbert spaces, operator algebras, C*-algebras, von
->    spaces, $\mathcal{L}^2$ functions, distributions,..., $p$-adic Banach
+>    Neumann algebras, distributions,..., $p$-adic nuclear Banach
->    pseudo-algebroids of type VII, god knows.
+>    pseudo-algebroids of Gonzalez type VII, god knows.